Hibbertia villifera: Description

 Hibbertia villifera is shrub that typically grows to a height of 20–60 cm and has rigid, woody branches and hairy foliage.
 The leaves are linear to elliptic, mostly 9–14 mm long and 2.1–3.0 mm wide on a petiole 0.3–1.1 mm long.
 The flowers are sessile and arranged in groups of three to five on the ends of branches with linear to lance-shaped bracts 3.3–4.5 mm long at the base.
-The five sepal are joined at the base, the outer lobes 4.8–5.5 mm long and 2.2–2.6 mm wide, the inner lobes slightly broader.
+The five sepals are joined at the base, the outer lobes 4.8–5.5 mm long and 2.2–2.6 mm wide, the inner lobes slightly broader.
 The petals are yellow, egg-shaped with the narrower end towards the wedge-shaped base, 5.6–11.3 mm long with seven to eleven stamens fused at the base on one side of two carpels, each carpel with two hairy ovules.
 Flowering occurs from September to November.